magento/devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-static-deploy-strategies.md

 When [deploying static view files]({{page.baseurl}}config-guide/cli/config-cli-subcommands-static-view.html), you can choose one of the three available strategies:

-* standard
+* Standard
-* quick
+* Quick
-* compact
+* Compact

 The strategies are aimed to provide the optimized deployment result for different use cases:

-* "standard" is the regular deployment process.
+* Standard is the regular deployment process.
-* "quick" minimizes the time required for deployment when files for more  than one locale are deployed.
+* Quick minimizes the time required for deployment when files for more  than one locale are deployed.
-* "compact" minimizes the space taken by the published view files.
+* Compact minimizes the space taken by the published view files.

 The following sections describe the implementation details and features of the strategies.

 ## Standard strategy

-When the standard strategy is used, all static view files for all packages are deployed, that is, processed by `\Magento\Framework\App\View\Asset\Publisher`.
+When the Standard strategy is used, all static view files for all packages are deployed, that is, processed by `\Magento\Framework\App\View\Asset\Publisher`.

 ## Quick strategy

-Deployment process with the quick strategy is following:
+Deployment process with the Quick strategy is following:

 1. For each theme, one arbitrary locale is chosen and all files for this locale are deployed like in the standard strategy.
 2. For all other locales of the theme: